infracloudio/asp-dot-net-core-acorn/README.md

 # Acorn for a ASP.NET Core sample app - Blazing Pizza Store

-This sample ASP.NET app is a web application to order pizzas.
-You can select your favourite pizza of the desired size, add toppings and order it.
+This sample ASP.NET Core app is a web application to order pizzas.
+You can select your favourite pizza of the desired size, add toppings and place an order for it.
 [Blazing Pizza Store App](https://github.com/dotnet-presentations/blazor-workshop/) is part of the Blazor Workshop conducted in .NET Conf 2019

 ## What is ASP.NET?